Certifying quantumness beyond steering and nonlocality and its implications on quantum information processing: Discussions and Conclusions

-In this work, we have studied the equivalence between the quantumness of sequential correlations in the prepare and measure scenario with independent devices, which implements quantum random number generation, and the corresponding scenario which replaces quantum communication by sharing correlated particles.
-In this context, we have demonstrated that quantumness of sequential correlations gets manifested as superunsteerable correlations which are stronger than classical correlations in the presence of limited shared randomness.
+With this motivation, in this work, we have studied the equivalence between the quantumness of sequential correlations in the prepare and measure scenario with independent devices, which implements quantum random number generation, and the corresponding scenario which replaces quantum communication by sharing correlated particles.
+In this context, we have demonstrated that quantumness of sequential correlations gets manifested as superunsteerable correlations which are stronger than classical correlations beyond entanglement in the presence of limited shared randomness.
 We have introduced an experimentally measurable quantity to bound the genuine randomness generation in the scenario using shared correlated particles as resource.
-We have shown that this quantity provides certification of superunsteerable correlations and necessary and sufficient certification of any two-qubit nonzero discord state which is neither a classical-quantum state nor a quantum-classical state and has one of the marginals maximally mixed while providing sufficient certfication of nonzero discord states in general.
+We have shown that this quantity provides certification of superunsteerable correlations.
+Moreover, our certification of superunsteerability provides necessary and sufficient certification of any two-qubit state which is neither a classical-quantum state nor a quantum-classical state and has one of the marginals maximally in a semi-device-independent way.
+Finally, we study the connection of our certification of superunsteerability with certification of superlocality.

 In the case of prepare and measure scenario with correlated devices, the quantumness of sequential correlations providing quantum advantage for random-access codes gets manifested as Bell nonlocal correlations in the corresponding scenario assisted by shared correlated particles.
 We have demonstrated that when certain sequential correlations which have quantumness but do not violate the dimension witness inequality are realized as spatial correlations, they violate an inequality detecting superlocal correlations which are stronger than the classical correlations in the presence of limited shared randomness.